Network resilience: Phase transitions in biological networks

-In Fig. \ref{Landscape_MinimalSystem}, the depth of two valleys, which represent the potential distribution along the trajectories that starting from the same bifurcation point looks quite even.
-However, due to the complexity and noise (such as the molecular noise discussed in Sec. \ref{CircuitNoiseSec}), the landscape for the cell developmental processes of multicellular organisms maybe quite bumpy, and during the cell differentiation process, stochastic state transitions may happen \cite{losick2008stochasticity, tang2017potential, fard2019quantitative}.
-For example, Wang at.al \cite{wang2010potential} considered the effect of stochastic fluctuations in a canonical gene circuit.
-They use the Fokker-Planck equation to reconstruct the potential landscape.
-They find that the system can hop from one stable branch (e.g. pluripotent state) to another (e.g. either one of two differentiated state) with some probability, even when it doesn't reach bifurcation.
-The higher the noise level is, the higher probability for random state transitions.
-Fortunately, organisms develop mechanisms to prevent this stochastic effect \cite{acar2005enhancement}.
-Next, we show a specific example on cell differentiation.
+In Fig. \ref{Landscape_MinimalSystem}, the depths of two valleys that represent potential distributions along the trajectories starting from the same bifurcation point appear quite even.
+However, due to the presence of complexity and noise (such as the molecular noise discussed in Section \ref{CircuitNoiseSec}), the landscape that illustrates the cell developmental processes of multicellular organisms may be quite bumpy, and stochastic state transitions may occur during the cell differentiation process.
+For example, Wang et al. \cite{wang2010potential} considered the effect of stochastic fluctuations in a canonical gene circuit.
+Using the Fokker-Planck equation to reconstruct the potential landscape, they found that the system could hop from one stable branch (e.g., the pluripotent state) to another (e.g., either one of two differentiated states) with some probability, even when it did not reach bifurcation.
+The higher the noise level is, the higher the probability of random state transitions.
+Fortunately, organisms have developed mechanisms to prevent this stochastic effect \cite{acar2005enhancement}.
+Next, we present a specific example of cell differentiation.